Self-portrait, going on three weeks of lockdown. Brooklyn, NY. April 3, 2020.

 The train never came.
 We took a car, and under stained glass windows a nurse with a caring voice put a needle in my arm.

-Afterwards we found a crowd of anti vaxxers in Union Square, protesting how the vaccine was a front for mind control.
+Afterwards we found a crowd of anti vaxxers in Union Square calling the vaccine a front for mind control.

 That night, at home, laying in the bath, looking up at the ceiling that still needs to be repaired, feeling it all wash over me.
 What it means to be protected after all this time.
 Emotions I don't have the words for, just the memory.
 And from the apartment next door, music and party sounds were drifting over, as if from the future, as if from the past.
-People talking loudly, people joining in the songs, laughter, cacophony.
+People talking loudly, people singing along to songs, laughter, cacophony.